 Satisfaction With Care

 A review study documented that approximately 60% of people across a wide range of studies reported positive attitudes about cost-related discussions with their health care providers.
-Despite this, less than one-third of patients have had these discussions.[
+Despite this finding, less than one-third of patients have had these discussions.[

-Two studies considered the impact of the financial burden of cancer care on incurring debt and bankruptcy.[
+The impact of the financial burden of cancer care on adverse financial events, debt, and bankruptcy has been studied.[

 One cross-sectional study, using the Livestrong 2012 survey data of 4,719 cancer survivors, reported that 63.8% of the survivors had worried about paying large bills related to cancer, 33.6% had gone into debt, 3.1% had filed for bankruptcy, and 39.7% had to make other kinds of financial sacrifices because of their cancer, its treatment, or the lasting effects of treatment.[